paracats/Financial_Engineering/README.md

 # C++ & Python & Visual Basic for Quantitative Finance

-Concepts and Applications of quantitative finance.
+Concepts and Applications of quantitative finance using C++ & Python & Visual Basic.

 ## Financial topics: